Returns: return issue: introduction

 The majority of SA316 (Notice to Complete a Tax Return) and Returns, together with guidance notes, are issued automatically, but there are cases where manual issue is required.
 These cases will appear on the ‘Manual Issue Of Return’ Work List.

 Paper versions of Individuals (SA100 and SA200), Partnership and Trust returns for CY-1 and form SA316 can be issued automatically after annual bulk issue through use of function RECORD RETURN REQUEST.
-An exception is where the return relates to only part of the year as you will have to amend in manuscript the return period.
+An exception is where the return relates to CY as you will have to amend in manuscript the return period.

 An SA return required for any year earlier than CY-1 is issued manually, and the issue noted on the SA record using function RECORD DATE OF CLERICAL ISSUE.
 The issued return should include the supplementary pages in accordance with the taxpayer’s return profile.

-If the taxpayer requires additional pages, the return directs the taxpayer to the Orderline.
-However, the Orderline only hold a supply of pages for CY-2 and later.
+If the taxpayer requires additional pages, the return directs the taxpayer to the Gov.uk.
 If the return is for CY-3 or earlier, you must issue a covering letter with the return advising the taxpayer to obtain any additional pages required by downloading them from the Gov.uk web site.
 If approached for additional pages, you should download the pages from the Gov.uk web site, print and issue them to the taxpayer.

 When using function RECORD RETURN REQUEST or RECORD DATE OF CLERICAL ISSUE you must indicate whether or not Failure to Notify applies.
 The computer will then automatically set the relevant due date of the balancing payment for interest purposes and the due date of the payments on account for the current year to the correct dates.
 Where Failure to Notify does apply, for Management information purposes, you must also indicate whether you became aware of chargeability from